Cockburn City SC: History

 Cockburn City Soccer Club's origin goes back to 1929 when they were known as Spearwood Rovers, and after the 1964 season they amalgamated with Britannia (who had renamed a year earlier from Fremantle City) to become Cockburn United.
 A few months earlier, some of the Spearwood Rovers club had joined forces with Balkans Dalmatinac, to create Fremantle Dalmatinac (who were renamed Spearwood Dalmatinac in 1974).
 The two clubs enjoyed success in the period after, with facilities close to each other at Dalmatinac Park and Beale Park.
 The clubs reunited in 1998 under the negotiations of Angelko Petkovich and John Mijacika and became Cockburn City Soccer Club.
 The facilities at both parks are still used by the club's Junior and Senior teams.
+Cockburn City compete in the Australia Cup twice in 2016 & 2022.